couchbase/n1k1/README.md

   so are not part of query-plan execution?
   - needs more research.

-- compiled accessor(s) to a given JSON-path in a raw []byte value?
-  - compiled accessor code versus generic jsonparser.Get() navigation?

 - prefetching optimizations?
   - this is an issue internal to scan operators?
   - data-staging / pipeline-breaking should be helpful here?